 - Add a pinch of sea salt, dissolved flour, cinnamon, ground cloves, raisins, vanilla and rum extracts.

-- Boil for another 5 minutes.
+- Boil for another 20 minutes, or until soft.
 Don't forget to stir continuously to avoid burning the sauce.

 - Serve either hot or cold.